The Power of Google Shopping Ads

 It’s important to remember that Shopping Ads are best for products that are under $150.
 Generally anything more than that, consumers are going to do more research, visit your site and your competitor site to research quality, reviews, warranties, or return policies.

-Higher Qualified Leads - As we stated above, giving a new or returning customer the chance to see exactly what they are looking for before they even get to your website is powerful.
+As stated above, giving a new or returning customer the chance to see exactly what they are looking for before they even get to your website is powerful.
 If you see a person coming onto your site from a shopping ad, you know that person has already compared your product to competing products, even if it was for just a few seconds.
 They have also seen the price, color, and design.

-Greater Presence - A great feature about Shopping Ads is that more than one of your products can be served up in a shopping ads result.
+A great feature about Shopping Ads is that more than one of your products can be served up in a shopping ads result.
 Since Shopping Ads don’t rely on keywords and are not split up like search ads are, you’re not limited to just one ad being displayed.
-That’s great if you have a large assortment of women’s walking shoes, or other products.
+That’s great if you have a large assortment of products.